 "I am delighted that Elise recognises the importance of the Night Time Economy to the vibrancy, reputation and economy of Greater Manchester and look forward to working with her and the taskforce to come up with a uniquely Greater Mancunian solution to these challenging times."

-One of the key tasks of the group will be to allocate funds raised through innovative streaming platform United We Stream, which has raised more than £260,000 and had more than eight million people watch more than 100 globally renowned and local breakthrough artists.
+One of the key tasks of the group will be to allocate funds raised through innovative streaming platform United We Stream (opens new page), which has raised more than £260,000 and had more than eight million people watch more than 100 globally renowned and local breakthrough artists.

 Article Published: 07/05/2020 17:21 PM